koding/kdlearn/guides/getting-started-jsp-maven.md

 ## Installing Maven

-First check and see if you have Maven installed with the following:
+First check and see if you have Maven installed with the following command in the terminal:

 ```
 mvn -v